UCLA-BD2K/Aztec_Curation/README.md

 * Pull aztec-mysql database from Docker
 * Run /Docker/run-server.sh to run mysql database
 * Add a connect folder and create a file called mysql.js inside folder
-* Conents of mysql.js should look like:
+* Contents of mysql.js should look like:
 ```js

 module.exports = {